Mastodon & Fediverse for Beginners

 How to get an account

 First you need to decide what part of the Fediverse you want to join.
 For this article I'm going to assume you want to join Mastodon.
 You can also start with a different network and a lot of what I'll write about will work about the same.
-You will find a comprehensive list of different networks in Article 2, once it's done.
+You can find a comprehensive list of different networks in Article 2.

 I'll explain instances better later.
 For now let's just say if Mastodon is part of the Fediverse, then each Mastodon instance is part of Mastodon.
 So instances are small networks.
 If you have lots of different interests a good start is mastodon.online, the official instance by the makers of Mastodon.
 If you have specific interests go to joinmastodon.org to find instances ordered by theme.
 E.g. my own instance climatejustice.social is listed under “Activism”.